CaioCeretta/github-coder-speedrun/mentoria/geral/transformando-ideias-em-aplicacoes/cap-03/comments.md

 And he defends the opinion that this must not be placed in the front-end and yet, on the models, in a way that he can use it in both applications with no problems / code rewriting because he does not have to violate a principle named `DRY` (Don't Repeat Yourself), which in this case means, Don't write a business rule in more than one place.

+## Public Q&A

+1 - Inside the turborepo structure, it works really well when we're working in a stack based on javascript, but does it work if the front and the back are in different languages?

+R: There may not exist a manager tool that manage projects of more than one technology.
+However, we still can have a single repository for the projects and the architecture principles used in the clean architecture; hexagonal architecture; domain modelling; use cases; they are going to work independently if one has only one language or not.
+It will be independent from the language, being pure OOP applied to the business.
+It would be grabbing the basic principles, apply them on the business, and this knowledge can be applied for any language (including languages that are not OO)

+2 - In applications front-end and mobile: beside educational, auth, and forum, do they also depend on the back-end or the back-end call is only via API and no dependence is needed?

+R: Yes, they don't depend on the back-end, it's only made by API.
+The dependency do not know to what application it's attending to determinate API, we simply call the API without direct dependency.
+The only application that depends on the database is the back-end, no other bounded context depends on it.
+Unless if we change the technology, such as firebase, it's accessed directly on the front-end, but even in these cases, it can still be completely unlinked to the front-end and be accessed via use cases